USMC1941/CS111-Rutgers/Assignments_2019/02_Assignment/README.md

 ## Before submission

 4. Collaboration policy.
 Read our collaboration policy [here](https://introcs.cs.rutgers.edu/#academic-integrity).
-5. Writeup.
-Use your preferred text editor to type your answers, and then save the file in PDF format.
-We will only grade typed assignments and in PDF format.
-You will use [Gradescope](https://www.gradescope.com/) to submit your assignment.
-If you have not yet used Gradescope, go to your scarletmail inbox and look for an email from Gradescope with instructions on how to access your account.
-6. On Gradescope read.
-Help − > Student Workflow − > Submitting a PDF for instructions on how to submit your PDF file.
+5. Update `@author`.
+Update the `@author` tag of the files with your name, email and netid.
-7. Submitting the assignment.
-Submit your assignment via the Web submission system called Gradescope.
+6. Submitting the assignment.
+Submit `HelloWorld.java`, `WindChill.java`, and `OrderCheck.java` separately via the web submission system called Autolab.
 To do this, click the Assignments link from the course website; click the Submit link for that assignment.

 ## Getting help